-&lt;sup>1 This paper is based on joint work with Miguel Costa-Gomes, University of York, and Bruno Broseta, Red de Institutos Tecnológicos de la Comunidad Valenciana, particularly on Costa-Gomes and Crawford (2006, 2007).
-I thank Miguel Costa-Gomes for many helpful discussions and comments.
+1 This paper is based on joint work with Miguel Costa-Gomes, University of York, and Bruno Broseta, Red de Institutos Tecnológicos de la Comunidad Valenciana, particularly on Costa-Gomes and Crawford [2006, 2007].
+I thank Miguel Costa-Gomes for our many discussions over the years, and Andrew Caplin for his very helpful comments on a previous draft.
 The experiments and analysis on which this paper is based were funded in part by the U.S. National Science Foundation under grant SES- 0100072 and the U.K. Economic & Social Research Council under grant R/000/22/3796.

-Why study strategic thinking when with enough experience in a stationary environment, even amoebas-or human reinforcement learners, who need not even know that they are playing a game-usually converge to equilibrium?
+3 Why study strategic thinking when with enough experience in a stationary environment, even amoebas-or human reinforcement learners, who need not even know that they are playing a game-usually converge to equilibrium?
 Many applications of game theory involve situations with no clear precedents.
-(Do you sell airline stocks when the market re-opens after 9/11, or buy them on the anticipation that others will overreact?
-How will Microsoft respond when your start-up enters one of "its" markets?)
+(Should you sell U.S. airline stocks when the market re-opens after 9/11, or buy them on the anticipation that others will overreact?)
 Comparative statics and design questions inherently involve new games with new equilibria, which players cannot reach by copying behavior from analogous games.
 In such situations subjects' initial responses are often plainly "strategic" but nonetheless deviate from equilibrium.
 Even in settings in which players can be expected to converge to equilibrium, the structure of strategic thinking can influence the rate of convergence and equilibrium selection.

-in Camerer, Johnson, Rymon, and Sen (1993) and Johnson, Camerer, Sen, and Rymon (2002), henceforth collectively "CJ"; Costa-Gomes, Crawford, and Broseta (2001), "CGCB"); and Costa-Gomes and Crawford (2006, 2007), "CGC".
-My discussion draws extensively on CGC (2007), which reports and analyzes the information search data from CGC (2006).
+Johnson, Rymon, and Sen [1993] and Johnson, Camerer, Sen, and Rymon [2002], henceforth collectively "CJ"; Costa-Gomes, Crawford, and Broseta [2001] or "CGCB"; and Costa-Gomes and Crawford [2006, 2007] or collectively "CGC".
+My discussion draws extensively on CGC [2007], which reports and analyzes the information search data from CGC [2006].

 CJ's, CGCB's, and CGC's analyses of search rest on explicit models of cognition and therefore raise some of the same issues that GP raise about neuroeconomics.
-But the clarity of the insights into behavior they yield is an important "proof of concept" that shows how much can be gained by expanding the domain of analysis beyond decisions.
-Further, unlike neural correlates of cognition, search is a voluntary, conscious process.
+But unlike neural correlates of cognition, search is a voluntary, conscious process.
 Rational-choice analysis can therefore be used to describe it, eliminating one source of resistance to studying cognition.
-Although the analysis of search data sidesteps some important issues raised by studying neural data, I hope considering these analyses will bring us closer to agreement on how, and whether, to do neuroeconomics.
+Further, the clarity of the insights into behavior these analyses yield is a "proof of concept" that shows how much can be gained by expanding the domain of analysis beyond decisions.
+Although the analysis of search data sidesteps some important issues raised by studying neural data, I hope that considering it will bring us closer to agreement on how, and whether, to do neuroeconomics.